-According to the surviving sources on his life, Anaximenes flourished in the mid 6th century BCE and died around 528.
+According to the surviving sources on his life, Anaximenes flourished in the mid 6th century B.C.E. and died about 528.
 He is the third philosopher of the Milesian School of philosophy, so named because like Thales and Anaximander, Anaximenes was an inhabitant of Miletus, in Ionia (ancient Greece).
 Theophrastus notes that Anaximenes was an associate, and possibly a student, of Anaximander’s.

 Anaximenes is best known for his doctrine that air is the source of all things.
 In this way, he differed with his predecessors like Thales, who held that water is the source of all things, and Anaximander, who thought that all things came from an unspecified boundless stuff.

 - Origin of the Cosmos

 - Influence on Later Philosophy

 Anaximenes seems to have held that at one time everything was air.
 Air can be thought of as a kind of neutral stuff that is found everywhere, and is available to participate in physical processes.
 Natural forces constantly act on the air and transform it into other materials, which came together to form the organized world.
 In early Greek literature, air is associated with the soul (the breath of life) and Anaximenes may have thought of air as capable of directing its own development, as the soul controls the body (DK13B2 in the Diels-Kranz collection of Presocratic sources).
 Accordingly, he ascribed to air divine attributes.

 Given his doctrine that all things are composed of air, Anaximenes suggested an interesting qualitative account of natural change:

 [Air] differs in essence in accordance with its rarity or density.
 When it is thinned it becomes fire, while when it is condensed it becomes wind, then cloud, when still more condensed it becomes water, then earth, then stones.
 Everything else comes from these.
 (DK13A5)